We may earn commission from links on this page, but we only recommend products we back.

 Celebrate Ancient Egypt

-The Metropolitan Museum Sphinx of Hatshepsut T-Shirt
+The Metropolitan Museum of Art Sphinx of Hatshepsut T-Shirt

 While not everyone will be able to visit the new Grand Egyptian Museum in Cairo, this T-shirt brings Egypt to wherever your loved one travels, even if it’s just around the block.
 This sphinx, likely built around 1479–1458 BCE, portrays Hatshepsut as a female pharaoh with the powerful body of a lion.
 Most statues depict Hatshepsut as a king.
 This might inspire some research into their life.

-While the exact name and rules of the world’s oldest game is up for debate (maybe it’s Senet? maybe it’s some version of cribbage?), The Royal Game of Ur is easy to learn and fun to play.
+While the exact name and rules of the world’s oldest game are up for debate (maybe it’s Senet? maybe it’s some version of cribbage?), The Royal Game of Ur is easy to learn and fun to play.

 As seen on Shark Tank, each month your gift recipient will receive copies of historic documents.
 There is also a sports history version for those whose only interest in history revolves around wanting to know how the mitt came into existence.